Original Run: April 11, 2021 - July 4, 2021 Number of Episodes: 13 Genre: Mystery, Supernatural Based on the Series Created By: Soumatou

 Although a show doesn’t have to trigger that oh-my-god-I-can’t-wait anticipation for it to be a good stand-alone product, it’s a tad worrying when we’re talking about a mystery narrative.
 After all, intrigue is the point of this genre.
 When you are indifferent, something is missing.

-To, hopefully, give you a better idea of what I am talking about, we can look towards this show’s animation.
+To, hopefully, give you a better idea of what I am talking about, we can look at this show’s animation.

 Keep in mind; Shadows House was from CloverWorks Studios, which has given us the Aobuta franchise, The Promised Neverland series (and, yes, I am including season two), and the truly well-animated 2021 show, Horimiya.
 This is a company that knows how to do outstanding artwork.